WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Acknowledgements

 The ELLIS Unit Linz, the LIT AI Lab, the Institute for Machine Learning, are supported by the Federal State Upper Austria.
 We thank the projects FWF AIRI FG 9-N (10.55776/FG9), AI4GreenHeatingGrids (FFG- 899943), Stars4Waters (HORIZON-CL6-2021-CLIMATE-01-01), FWF Bilateral Artificial Intelligence (10.55776/COE12).
 We thank NXAI GmbH, Audi AG, Silicon Austria Labs (SAL), Merck Healthcare KGaA, GLS (Univ.
 Waterloo), T\"{U}V Holding GmbH, Software Competence Center Hagenberg GmbH, dSPACE GmbH, TRUMPF SE + Co.
 KG.
-Funded under the Excellence Strategy of the Federal Government and the L\"ander through the TUM Innovation Network EarthCare.
-This is ClimTip contribution; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601.
-The Past to Future (P2F) project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101184070: Funded by the European Union.
+Funded under the Michael Aich acknowledges funding from the Excellence Strategy of the Federal Government and the L\"ander through the TUM Innovation Network EarthCare.
+This is a Past to Future contribution; The Past to Future (P2F) project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101184070: Funded by the European Union.
+Niklas Boers acknowledges funding by the Volkswagen Foundation.
+This is ClimTip contribution \#167; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601: Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
-Neither the European Union nor the granting authority can be held responsible for them.\\
+Neither the European Union nor the granting authority can be held responsible for them.